 41. Stroe AE, Hall J, Amin F "Psychotic episode related to phenylpropanolamine and amantadine in a healthy female."
 Gen Hosp Psychiatry 17 (1995): 457-8

 42. Speer F, Carrasco LC, Kimura CC "Allergy to phenylpropanolamine."
 Ann Allergy 40 (1978): 32-4

 43. Swenson RD, Golper TA, Bennett WM "Acute renal failure and rhabdomyolysis after ingestion of phenylpropanolamine-containing diet pills."
 JAMA 248 (1982): 1216

 44. Singer DR, Simpson JG, Catto GR, Johnston AW "Drug hypersensitivity causing granulomatous interstitial nephritis."
 Am J Kidney Dis 11 (1988): 357-9

-Not all side effects for Allerhist-D may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Allerhist-D may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.